 AstraZeneca, the company that makes Arimidex, offers the AZ Cancer Support Network, which can help you learn about prescription programs.
-In the United States, call 1-866-992-9276, or visit the AstraZeneca patient prescription assistance programs page.
+In the United States, call 1-866-992-9276, or visit the AZ&Me Prescription Savings Programs page.

 You can also read the Breastcancer.org Paying for Your Care section for information on additional types of financial assistance and cost-lowering tips.